Calendar billing

 Editing a bill date

 The account bill date is read-only and can't be changed directly.
-However, you can adjust the bill date of a specific subscription or group of subscriptions via API using the postpone feature.
+To adjust the bill date for a specific subscription or group of subscriptions, use the postpone feature via API.

 Once all subscriptions share the same bill date, they'll renew on a single invoice.
 If you adjust a subscription's bill date, it won't automatically re-align to the account's original bill date — it will renew separately unless Subscription Alignment is enabled.

 When Subscription Alignment is on, the account bill date is cleared once the last active subscription expires.
-If a new subscription is created with no other active subscriptions, the account bill date is updated to match the new subscription's creation date.
+If a new subscription is created with no other active subscriptions, the account bill date updates to match the new subscription's creation date.

 Clearing a bill date

-An account will always have a bill date while subscriptions are active.
-To clear it, use the Subscription Alignment feature when there are no active subscriptions.
+An account always has a bill date while subscriptions are active.
+To clear it, use the Subscription Alignment feature after all active subscriptions have expired.

 How alignment works